← All Resources

 Refinanced (aggressive)4.00%$405$8,560$6,040

-The savings are real, but refinancing federal loans into private loans has a significant trade-off: you permanently lose access to federal protections, including IDR plans, PSLF, forbearance, and deferment.
-If you lose your job or experience financial hardship, a private lender offers far less flexibility than the federal government.
+The interest savings are real, but the tradeoff is permanent: you lose access to federal protections including IDR plans, PSLF, forbearance, and deferment.
+If you lose your job or hit financial hardship, a private lender won't offer you anywhere near the flexibility the federal system does.

-Refinancing decision framework: Refinance if ALL of these are true: (1) You have a stable income and emergency fund.
-(2) You can lower your rate by at least 1 percentage point.
-(3) You are NOT pursuing PSLF or IDR forgiveness.
-(4) You do not anticipate needing federal forbearance or deferment.
-If any of these are not true, keep your federal loans federal.
+When to refinance: Only if ALL of these are true: (1) stable income and emergency fund in place, (2) you can drop your rate by at least 1 percentage point, (3) you're not pursuing PSLF or IDR forgiveness, and (4) you don't anticipate needing federal forbearance or deferment.
+If any of those aren't true, keep your federal loans federal.

 Strategy 6: Extra Payments